rtcharity/resources.eahub.org/content/evaluation_and_strategy/lessons-from-giving-lectures-and-career-workshops-in-the-netherlands.md

 Explanation:

-step i: Evoke the emotion in your audience: “I don’t want people to die from \[X]”.
+step i: Evoke the emotion in your audience: _“I don’t want people to die from_ \[X]_”_.

 step ii: Ask them what they really care about.
 Do they want to avoid people dying from \[X]  or do they want to avoid people dying in general?
-Is it really worse dying from \[X] then dying from \[Y]? their answer: “I just don’t want people to die regardless of the cause”.
+Is it really worse dying from \[X] then dying from \[Y]?
+Their answer:_ “I just don’t want people to die regardless of the cause”_.

 step iii.
-Explain that:  “this is the first step of EA.
+Explain that,  _“This is the first step of EA.
 Finding out the essence of what people care about.
 Usually this is something pretty fundamental and not something cause-specific.
 This allows people to collaborate on finding the best way to achieve that fundamental principle.
-So without any predetermined route or cause to get there.”
+So without any predetermined route or cause to get there.”_

 step iv. give examples

 Rationale:

-\* I noticed that sometimes people felt my workshops were too rational.
+* I noticed that sometimes people felt my workshops were too rational.
 I therefore thought I’d emphasize the emotion some more.

 Recommendation:

-\* Although I tried it only once, I wasn’t happy and didn’t see a lot of potential in this one.
+* Although I tried it only once, I wasn’t happy and didn’t see a lot of potential in this one.
 I’d not recommend taking this approach.
 It still gets 2 stars because I tried it only once and I could just have been unlucky (or misread the audience).

-\* I feel the reason this format didn’t work well was because once the feelings of the audience got involved the capacity for rational/abstract thinking seemed reduced.
+* I feel the reason this format didn’t work well was because once the feelings of the audience got involved the capacity for rational/abstract thinking seemed reduced.
 They might even have been because they rationally felt that their earlier emotions were wrong.
 This is not a pleasant state to be in (cognitive dissonance) and this state might be most easily remedied by simply disagreeing with the logic which tell you the emotions were wrong.

-\* Really stress the collaboration part.
+* Really stress the collaboration part.
 People seem to like that.

 **6.4 Introducing EA->careers (\*\*)**

-General recommendation: people seem to like the following clip as an introduction to this: Is Your Work a Paycheck or a Calling.
+General recommendation: people seem to like the following clip as an introduction to this: [Is Your Work a Paycheck or a Calling](https://www.youtube.com/watch?v=LbBpfN6NIJY).

 Introducing EA-> careers gets only two stars because I haven’t found a definite good way of doing this, although pointers and spoilers (6.4.2) seem promising.
 Still I feel this needs more experimenting and I expect you’ll find this one of the harder parts of your workshop to optimize.